Unable to Locate Complete Label

 Even when you consider the mild protein-boosting effect of the flaxseed, this looks like the profile of a kibble containing a moderate amount of meat.

-NVC Dog Food is a plant-based kibble using a moderate amount of lamb, chicken or salmon meals as its main sources of animal protein, thus earning the brand 4 stars.
+NVC Dog Food is a grain-inclusive dry dog food using a moderate amount of lamb, chicken or salmon meals as its main sources of animal protein, thus earning the brand 4 stars.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.